pengdada/iFDK-artifact/README.md

 ## SOURCE CODE
-- Basically, our execution binary is available
+- Basically, our execution binary and part of source code are available

 - RTK-1.4.0 BP kernel with single precision the improved kernel can be found in